apache/mxnet/docs/python_docs/python/tutorials/packages/np/np-vs-numpy.md

 ## Save and load

-Users should call the official NumPy `save` and `load` methods respectively to save and load arrays.
+Users can use the `npx.save`, `npx.savez` and `npx.load` methods respectively to save and load arrays. `npx.save` saves single, dense arrays to the `.npy` format, whereas `npx.savez` can save a collection of both dense and sparse arrays to the `.npz` format.

 ```{.python .input}
 a = np.array(1, ctx=gpu)
 onp.save('a', a)
 onp.load('a.npy', a)
 ```

-For advanced use-cases, MXNet further provides `npx.save` and `npx.load`, which can save and load a dictionary of arrays to the `.npz` format such that it can be loaded from non-Python MXNet language bindings.

 ## Matplotlib